boshtannik/embedded-nano-mesh/README.md

 call its `update` method, it - does all internal work:
 - routes packets
 - transits packets that were sent to other devices
-- handling special packets like `ping` and `pong`, or any kind of transaction one. and so on.
+- handles special packets like `ping` and `pong`, or any kind of transaction one. and so on.

 To initialize a `Node`, you need to provide two values: